 In 2017, privacy organization the Center for Democracy & Technology (CDT) alleged that Hotspot Shield had been “intercepting and redirecting web traffic to partner websites, including advertising companies.”

-According to the CDT, Hotspot Shield had been unmasked as collecting user IP address and location data, which could be monetized to benefit advertisers.
-Moreover, the VPN employed 5 separate third-party tracking libraries to gather data.
+According to the CDT, Hotspot Shield had been unmasked as collecting users’ IP addresses and location data, which could be monetized to benefit advertisers.
+Moreover, the VPN employed five separate third-party tracking libraries to gather data.

 It’s important to note that this controversy focused on the free Hotspot Shield VPN (used by 97% of the VPN’s customers).
 So Premium users probably don’t have to worry.
 But given the company’s “no logging” ethos, this kind of underhand behavior should make torrenters think twice.

-Moreover, while Hotspot Shield “do not keep logs of your online activities”, information about the sites users visit is “aggregated and stored”.
+Moreover, while Hotspot Shield “does not store any information that identifies what you browse, view, or do online,” they “analyze certain usage, device, and diagnostic information to understand aggregated usage trends and user engagement.”
 It may be anonymized, but this data is still being logged and preserved.
 Not all VPNs are so hungry for data, and this should definitely concern torrenters.

 Finally, there are reasons to be concerned about Hotspot Shield’s relationship with major governments, especially the USA.
 Washington has long been hostile to P2P downloads, so any VPN should be very clear about its resistance to government intrusion in this area.
 Unfortunately, this isn’t the case with Hotspot Shield.

 And here’s the kicker: “Laws in other countries may be different to those that apply where you reside.”

 So, wherever you use Hotspot Shield for torrenting, you’ll need to be aware of US data laws